I traveled to Moldova in a bit of a funk.

 Even language leads to confusion here.

-Moldovans have a national language which is nearly identical to Romanian, although nationalist fires may burn hot under those who have the temerity to point this out (as I found out during this heated discussion on Facebook).
+Moldovans have a national language that is nearly identical to Romanian, although nationalist fires may burn hot under those who have the temerity to point this out.

 Around 80% of the population considers themselves Moldovan language natives BUT – and there’s often a ‘but’ in Moldova – you’ll hear plenty of Russian, in part because of long years of Soviet occupation, but also because Russian is the preferred language of the country’s other minorities, its Ukrainians, Bulgarians and Gagauzi.